Safeguarding Children as Victims and Witnesses

 Prosecutors have a duty to protect the integrity of the prosecution process and to ensure, as far as they are able, that a fair trial takes place.
 Disclosure to parties in family court proceedings of material such as statements, exhibits, police records, generated during the police investigation in relation to cases where criminal proceedings have not yet concluded, or the decision to start them has not yet been made, run the risk of prejudicing a fair trial.

-Local authorities and Guardians ad Litem have a duty to investigate a child's background and to provide the court with all relevant information.
+Local authorities and persons appointed by the court to act in the best interests of the child) have a duty to investigate a child's background and to provide the court with all relevant information.
 Material generated by a police investigation is likely to contain relevant information.
-CPS policy (as set out in the Legal Guidance chapter Disclosure of material to third parties) is that prosecutors should try to provide assistance to local authorities and Guardians ad Litem seeking to discharge their statutory responsibilities.
+CPS policy as set out in ‘Disclosure of material to Third Parties’ is that prosecutors should try to provide assistance to local authorities and persons appointed by the court to act in the best interests of the child as per the ACPO Police/Family Disclosure Protocol seeking to discharge their statutory responsibilities.

 Where possible, agreement should be reached with the local authority or parties' solicitors as to the extent and timing of any disclosure.
 This should help to avoid a court hearing.
 If agreement cannot be reached, the applicant party should be informed in writing, with reasons, why no or only partial disclosure can take place.
-The letter is likely to be placed before the family court Judge and so all reasons should be fully articulated.
+The letter is likely to be placed before the family court Judge and all reasons should be fully articulated.

-There are good reasons why such cases do not come to light at the time of the incidents, beyond the possibility that they are untrue.
+There are often good reasons why such cases do not come to light at the time of the incidents, beyond the possibility that they are untrue.
 For example: children are used to being controlled by adults and offenders can be expert at exercising control; they may not even realise until they are older that they have been subjected to abuse; they may only be prompted to reveal what happened to them when they see the pattern being repeated with younger relatives.

 As a basic principle, in cases involving children either as victims or as witnesses, delay should be kept to a minimum, in order to reduce, so far as is possible, the levels of stress and worry about the process that the child may feel.
 From an evidential point of view, the less delay there is the more likely it is that the events will be fresher in the child's memory.